MikhailMS/aws-2tier-lambda-api/README.md

 # AWS 2 Tier application with API Gateway

-Attempt to build 2 Tier application that utilises API Gateway
+This project is part of one big project where I research how to build infrastructure in AWS for 2-tier application (and application as well, of course) :
+1. Terraform (this project) contains all the terraform code to deploy required infra & application code
+2. [Simple Web GUI](https://github.com/MikhailMS/aws-simple-web-gui) contains code for simple Web GUI to bridge the gap between user and Lambda functions
+3. [Lambda functions](https://github.com/MikhailMS/aws-lambda-functions) contain code for 3 Lambda functions that replicate simple backend functions
+    1. `return_ip`         - returns IP address of the Lambda function
+    2. `fetch_go_versions` - returns JSON with recent 5 Go versions
+    3. `custom_auth`       - custom Lambda authorizer (only supports payload format `version 1.0`) that controls access to above 2 functions when calling via API Gateway

-Simple representation of the thing that gets built with this Terraform project:
+Simple representation of the thing that gets built with this Terraform project (application is also getting deployed as part of this Terraform project):
 ```
                    ------------------------------------|--------------------------------
                    |                MAIN VPC           |            Public space       |